liufengting/FTImageViewer/README.md

 [![GitHub stars](https://img.shields.io/github/stars/liufengting/FTImageViewer.svg)](https://github.com/liufengting/FTImageViewer/stargazers)

-Preview images with just a few lines of code.
+`FTImageViewer` can preview images with just one lines of code.
+Also `FTImageViewGrid` is made for images to show in grid much easier.
 I wrote this for my future projects.
 Feel free to try it in your own projects!

 # Feathers

-* Double tap to zoom
+* [x] Double tap to zoom in and double tap again to zoom out
-* pinch to zoom
+* [x] Pinch to zoom in/out
-* pan up/down to dismiss
-* button tap to dismiss
+* [x] Button tap to dismiss
-* save current image to system Photo Album
+* [x] Button tap to save current image to system Photo Album
+* [x] Pan up/down to dismiss (like Facebook or QQZone)
+* [ ] Pan left/right to dismiss at first/last page

 ## ScreenShots